irfaanmeah/IntradayForecast/README.md

 # IntradayForecast

-App to build an intraday forecast..
+App showing an intraday forecast.

+As and when new data is ingested, an ARIMA model keeps re-training to show the updated forecast